chaoge525/soafee_demo/documentation/validations.rst

 N1SDP: Build Image Including Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build images which include tests for the N1SDP machine, follow the same process as described in :ref:`quickstart_build_for_n1sdp`, but append an additional configuration file ``:meta-ewaol-config/kas/tests.yml`` to the kas build command:
+To build images which include tests for the N1SDP board, follow the same process as described in :ref:`quickstart_build_for_n1sdp`, but append an additional configuration file ``:meta-ewaol-config/kas/tests.yml`` to the kas build command: